YasmineBB/ceramics-studio-platform/README.md

 #### Delete my shared posts so that I can share exactly what I want to

-An image was shared and then deleted by clicking the *Delete Image* button. the image was no longer visible on the *Student Creations* page.
+An image was shared and then deleted by clicking the *Delete Image* button.
+The image was no longer visible on the *Student Creations* page.

 #### Create a profile so that my experience feels more personal